Limitless-TCP/LimitlessTCP-JavaScript/README.md

 Main features:
 * Easy to setup
 * Anti-Packet stacking
+* Built in self auto updating connected and all sockets array
 * No need to stringify or parse JSON's, the data you send is the data you receive, no annoying buffers
 * No limits from tcp
 * Built in heartbeats with timeout error